prabhu7x/frontend-mentor-emcommerce-challenge/README.md

 ## Getting Started

-To run this project on your local machine, follow these steps:
+To run this project on your local machine,

 1. **Clone the Repository:**